fastrgv/RufasSlider/README.md

 Serhiy Grabarchuk and Peter Grabarchuk for their "Hole in One", "Hole in One plus 4", "Nine", and "Four Suits" puzzles.

 ----------------------------------------------------------
-tags:  puzzle, rush-hour, klotski, slider
+tags:  kids, puzzle, rush-hour, klotski, slider

 ----------------------------------------------------------